parafields/dune-parafields/README.md

+NOTE: ** This is the next generation repository for dune-randomfield and is currently under construction.
+For the existing, fully functioning version of dune-randomfield, see [the Gitlab repository](https://gitlab.dune-project.org/ole.klein/dune-randomfield)**

-# What is dune-randomfield?
+# What is dune-parafields?

-dune-randomfield provides Gaussian random fields based on circulant embedding, with the following features:
+dune-parafields provides Gaussian random fields based on circulant embedding, with the following features:
 - support for random fields of arbitrary dimensionality
 - data redistribution and parallel overlap for 1D (processes),